Access to configuration in code

 |-normalize

-dlt handles credentials and configuration automatically, but also offers flexibility for manual processing. dlt.secrets and dlt.config provide dictionary-like access to configuration values and secrets, enabling any custom preprocessing if needed.
-Additionally, you can store custom settings within the same configuration files.
+objects provide dictionary-like access to configuration values and secrets, enabling custom preprocessing if required.
+You can also store custom settings in the same configuration files.

-# use `dlt.secrets` and `dlt.config` to explicitly take
+# Use `dlt.secrets` and `dlt.config` to explicitly retrieve values from providers

 source_instance = google_sheets(